 - Wear Long Pants with Sneakers or Hiking Boots: We know it’s hot out, but tucking your pant legs into your socks and your shirt tucked into your pants can help keep ticks out.
 If you want to go a step further, duck tape around your ankles over your socks.
 You won’t win any fashion shows, but you will be tick free!
 Win some, lose some, I suppose.

 - Spray your clothes and any exposed skin with DEET free insect repellent: Stop the ticks before they bite!
-Insect Repellent Natural Insect Repellent allows you to repels ticks and mosquitoes without soaking yourself in toxic chemicals.
+Insect Repellent Natural Insect Repellent allows you to repels ticks and mosquitoes without soaking yourself in conventional pesticides.

 - If you suspect there are ticks on your clothes, place them in the dryer on high heat: Ticks can survive the washing machine, even with hot water, but that can’t tolerate the dry heat of a dryer.